What is Xi Jinping Planning? - ExBulletin

 First there was chaos while the ships rushed to load containers, half of whom are intended in the United States, in order to beat the tariff deadlines.
 This weekend, the place would be close to the stop.
 The containers that missed the narrow window are now inactive in batteries along the quays.
 Many shipments remove the cargo or rush for alternatives, according to Chinese Business magazine Caixin.

-After a vertiginous series to increase tat-tat, the American prices accumulated on Chinese products are now 145%, while China imposed 125% on American imports.
+After a vertiginous series of tit-form increases, the American prices accumulated on Chinese products are now 145%, while China imposed 125% on American imports.
 After his last hike on Friday, Beijing suggested that it would be the last because at these levels, he had actually killed trade and it was useless to go higher.
+Given that US exports to China are no longer commercially viable under current rate levels, if the United States continues to raise prices on Chinese exports to the United States, China will no longer respond, said the Council of State Customs Tariff Commission on its website.
+A spokesperson for the Ministry of Commerce accused Washington of having armed and politicized prices to engage in intimidation and coercion, qualifying joke tactics.

+While the port of Shanghai stopped, Xi Jinping welcomed the Spanish Prime Minister Pedro Sanchez in Beijing, telling him that unity and cooperation were necessary by the rest of the world.
+He will take almost the same message to Vietnam, Malaysia and Cambodia next week, urging them to stand with China in front of the Trump ball which destroys and embracing a shared [that is, a Chinese] future.
+The Chinese state media present Xi as a free trade and globalization champion and push the need for coalition construction against Trump.

+It is now clear that Beijing is not about to comply and is put on the extraction of a maximum diplomatic advantage of the escalation of the trade war.
+The charges of coercion, intimidation and rule against the United States are of course breathtaking hypocrisy because the three were at the heart of Chinese.
+But Xi will calculate that its falsifications will always be welcomed by a world's basis by a crawling American president, who alienates friends and enemies.

 |